sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Security Quality](https://cloud.google.com/solutions/devops/devops-tech-shifting-left-on-security)*

-### SECTION 3.
+### Section 3.
 CONTINUOUS TESTING

-- Developers primarily create and maintain acceptance tests.
-[1-7]
+- In my team, developers primarily create and maintain acceptance tests.
-- When the automated tests pass, I am confident the software is releasable.
-[1-7]
+- When the automated tests pass, my team is confident the software is releasable.
-- Test failures are likely to indicate a real defect.
-[1-7]
+- In my team, test failures are likely to indicate a real defect.
-- It is easy for developers to fix acceptance test failures.
-[1-7]
+- It is easy for developers in my team to fix acceptance test failures.
-- Developers use their own development environment to reproduce acceptance failures.
-[1-7]
+- Developers in my team use their own development environment to reproduce acceptance failures.
-- Automated tests are seamlessly integrated into our software delivery tech bricks.
-[1-7]
+- Automated tests in my team are seamlessly integrated into our software delivery tech bricks.
-- We continuously review and improve our test suite to better find defects and keep complexity and cost under control.
-[1-7]
+- My team continuously review and improve our test suite to better find defects and keep complexity and cost under control.
-- We have the test data necessary to run our tests easily at every step.
-[1-7]
+- My team has the test data necessary to run our tests easily at every step.
-- Testers work alongside developers throughout the software development and delivery process.
-[1-7]
+- Testers in my team work alongside developers throughout the software development and delivery process.
-- Manual test activities such as exploratory testing, usability testing, and acceptance testing are performed continuously throughout the delivery process.
-[1-7]
+- Manual test activities such as exploratory testing, usability testing, and acceptance testing are performed continuously in my team throughout the delivery process.
-- Developers practice test-driven development by writing unit tests before writing production code for all changes to the codebase.
-[1-7]
+- Developers in my team practice test-driven development by writing unit tests before writing production code for all changes to the codebase.
-- I can get feedback from automated tests in less than ten minutes both on local workstation and from the CI server.
-[1-7]
+- My team can get feedback from automated tests in less than ten minutes both on local workstation and from the CI server.

 #### **Recommendations**